Master of Education in School Counseling

 COUN 5315 Developmental Guidance and Counseling

 Cr.
 3. (3-0).
-This course is designed to helps counselor students to understand the design, implementation, management, and evaluation of a comprehensive developmental school counseling program.
-Students will be mastering knowledge and skills needed for developing school counseling programs that are standards-based, data driven, comprehensive, and grounded in principles of human growth and development.
-The course provides skills for students to align counseling program development with the ASCA National Model for School Counseling Programs.
+This course is designed to help counseling students to understand the design, implementation, management, and evaluation of a comprehensive developmental school program.
+Students will be mastering the knowledge and skills needed for developing school programs that are standards-based, data-driven, comprehensive, and grounded in principles of human growth and development.
+The course provides skills for students to align program development with the ASCA National Model for School Counseling Programs.
 Prerequisite: None

 COUN 5316 Career Development and Counseling

 Cr.
 3. (3-0).
 Career Development and Counseling explores career development theories and the career decision-making process.
 Special emphasis is placed on strategies used by school counselors to assist children, adolescents, and teens in making career and educational decisions.
 Students learn how to encourage motivation by connecting personal values and interests with academics.
 Topics include multicultural considerations, the relationship between one’s career development and other life roles, and assessment instruments relevant to career planning.
 The process of career development will be covered as well as the implications for students with disabilities.
 (Prerequisites: COUN 5311, which may be taken concurrently.)

 Cr.
 3. (3.0).
 The practicum is an opportunity for candidates to have authentic field experience in school counseling positions.
 During the practicum, students put the skills they have gained in the program into practice.
 (Prerequisites: Completing all EDUC courses, COUN 5311 and COUN 5312)

 COUN 5318 Group and Family Counseling Theories and Techniques.